Greenhouse gases: communication

-It is important that any learning about greenhouse gases and climate change returns to the importance of people are working hard as a school, local and global community to reduce their carbon footprint and play a role in tackling climate change.
+It is important that any learning about greenhouse gases and climate change returns to the importance of people working hard together - as a school, local and global community - to reduce their carbon footprint and play a role in tackling climate change.
 This session showcases activities that allow learners to reflect on how they feel about climate and ecological issues, to support their wellbeing and sense of agency.
 This can also be an opportunity to celebrate the natural environment and how important it is to take care of it.

 This is recommended as session six of the Key Stage Two Greenhouse Gases Unit, exploring the causes of climate change.